electrovir/ws2812draw/README.md

 ## Draw Image

 Pass in a 2D array of colors to `drawStill`.
-This is _relatively_ low performance.
+This function has _relatively_ poor performance if drawing many frames in succession.
 Meaning, I get ~60fps on a 8x32 LED matrix.
+However, for a static image it is very simple.

 ```typescript
 drawStill(brightness: number, imageArray: number[][]): boolean;